 This is because the project is at an early stage of development.
 A total of 100 cards are planned for the first release.
 They will be released regularly throughout the entire development period.

 - Where can I download the game client?

-At the moment, the project does not have a client.
-To make the game available to as many people as possible, we are working on browser version.
+At the moment, the project does not have a client, only the browser version available here.

-There are two reasons.
+There are two reasons behind this.
 First, it will encourage players to make more diverse decks based on what they have managed to acquire.
 After all, it's boring when everyone has absolutely all the cards, right?
 Second, this will have a positive impact on the investment attractiveness of the project.

 - So, you will never re-issue the cards?